piex/transcode/README.md

 ## Install

-he easiest way to install is to run `go get -u github.com/piex/transcode`.
+The easiest way to install is to run `go get -u github.com/piex/transcode`.
 You can also manually git clone the repository to $GOPATH/src/github.com/piex/transcode.

 When you use vgo, you can run `vgo get github.com/piex/transcode@latest`.